-Individuals who have (or who are believed to have) infectious tuberculosis (TB) may be capable of transmitting M. tuberculosis to TB Control Program staff persons.
-Such individuals are to receive clinical services in their home or place of residence and not at the Macomb County Health Department, until rendered non-infectious by effective treatment.
-Personal particulate respirators will be available to use by TB Control Program staff persons providing services to these patients.
-MCCMH providers and staff should consider tele-health options to continue care, when able.
+Patients who have (or who are believed to have) infectious tuberculosis (TB) may be capable of transmitting M. tuberculosis to TB Control Program staff persons.
+Such patients are to receive clinical services in their home or place of residence and not at the Macomb County Health Department until rendered non-infectious by effective treatment.
+Personal particulate respirators will be available to use by TB Control Program staff persons staff persons to these patients.

-- A. INDICATIONS FOR THE USE OF PERSONAL PARTICULATE REPIRATORS
+A. INDICATIONS FOR THE USE OF PERSONAL PARTICULATE RESPIRATORS

-The use of personal particulate respirator is required whenever a TB Control Program staff person enters the home or place of residence of a patient who has (or who is believed to have) infectious pulmonary or laryngeal TB. - B. PERSONAL PARTICULATE RESPIRATOR MEDICAL EVALUATION
+The use of personal particulate respirator is required whenever a TB Control Program staff person enters the home or place of residence of a patient who has (or who is believed to have) infectious pulmonary or laryngeal TB.

+B. PERSONAL PARTICULATE RESPIRATOR MEDICAL EVALUATION

 The Occupational Safety and Health Association (OSHA) requires a medical evaluation (including an examination, when necessary) of all staff persons before respirator fit testing to ensure that a person does not have a medical condition that might affect their ability to safely wear a respirator.
-TB Control Program staff will be evaluated as necessary by a contractual medical provider prior to fit testing.
+TB Control Program staff persons will be evaluated as necessary by a contractual medical provider prior to fit testing.